weremoose/hillsideprojects/_posts/2019-09-25-again-and-again-we-ask-the-questiones-video-2019.md

   - image: /images/again_video_02.jpg
   - image: /images/again_video_04.jpg
 ---
-Video installation presented as part of the solo exhibition _Why Did You Leave?_ at Galleri 54, Gothenburg.

-Through a performative reading and emotional soundscape, this video takes into consideration all species, cultures and lifeways driven towards extinction or already extinct.
-It commemorates and reaches out to all past and potential endlings*.
+*Again And Again We Ask These Questions*, 2019 is a video that takes into consideration all species, cultures and lifeways that are no longer in existence or are being driven towards extinction.
+It commemorates and reaches out to all those already gone and those threatened.
+Printed on newsprint in a book, are a set of repeatedly asked questions of an existential nature.
+The performer reads from cover to cover, becoming part of a performative reading on extinction.
+Each time the pages are open and exposed to air and light, the newsprint pages fade and yellow.

-\*An endling is the last individual of a species before extinction.
+Here the video is presented as an installation part of the solo-exhibition *Why Did You Leave?* at Galleri 54, Gothenburg, 2019.

 > Photo credit: Hendrik Zeitler

 <iframe src="https://player.vimeo.com/video/321481779" width="640" height="564" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 > Again And Again We Ask These Questions, 2019.
 Script/direction: Emily Berry Mennerdahl & Jonas Böttern.
-Cinematography: Giorgos Chloros.
+Camear: Giorgos Chloros.
 Edit: Jonas Böttern & Jonas Holmer.
 Sound: Jonas Holmer.
 Distributed by FilmForm -The Art Film & Video Archive